searke/searke.github.com/_posts/2013-01-01-MethodOfFrob.md

 ## Motivation

-The method of Frobenius is a powerful tool for solving differential and functional equations.
-Many of the "special" functions from applied math like the Bessel or Lengendre functions are defined as a differential equation and then solved using the method.
-It works by assuming that the solutions are an infinite power series which reduces the problem down to algebra or solving a reccurence relation.
+The method of Frobenius is a powerful tool for studying differential equations.
+Many of the "special" functions from applied math like the Bessel or Lengendre functions are defined as a differential equation and then solved using it.
+It works by assuming that the solutions are an infinite power series which reduces the problem down to algebra or solving a recurrence relation.

-Solving the resulting algebraic equation or reccurence relation can be tedious.
-Fortunately, computer algebra systems make using this method less error prone and less painful.
+The method is less well known because solving the resulting algebraic equation or recurrence relation is usually very tedious.
+However, modern computer algebra software makes this much easier.

 ## Overview